Skip to navigation

 Offshore Trust

 An offshore trust is a trust created outside of the legal jurisdiction of the United States.
 These offshore trusts are effective in protecting assets simply because the laws of the nations in which they are drafted provide better creditor protection that the protections provided in the U.S. Offshore Trusts do not require that the assets themselves be moved from U.S. soil, nor do they require that the Trustmaker relocate.
 As long as the ownership of the assets and the jurisdiction governing the trust reside in a trust-favorable nation, the Trustmaker receives full asset protection.
-These types of trusts can come with significant maintenance fees, but the peace of mind that comes with this planning option is often well worth the investment.
-An experienced trust lawyer with a firm grasp of estate planning laws can help you decide whether this means of asset protection is right for you.

 Pet Trust